 The accounts consolidation process: are you ready for it?

-Legal requirements and the need for relevant information are becoming omnipresent in an increasingly complex and competitive economic and financial world experiencing a systemic crisis.
+Legal requirements and the need for accurate and timely accounting information are becoming omnipresent in an increasingly complex and competitive economic and financial world experiencing a systemic crisis.

 Given this context, the preparation of consolidated accounts and their presentation to various market stakeholders is a process that an increasing number of groups are having to deal with.